lyudaio/cheatsheets/programming_languages/java.md

 System.out.println(modified); // prints "bbnbnb"
 ```

-In this example, we create a new String object called modified from the original string by replacing all occurrences of the character 'a' with 'b'.
+In this example, we create a new String object called modified from the original string by replacing all occurrences of the character `'a'` with `'b'`.
 Since the String class is immutable, the original string remains unchanged.

 - In Java, fields don't always require an initial value when they are declared.
 If a field is declared but not initialized, the compiler will set it to a default value that is typically zero or null, depending on the data type.
 It's generally considered poor programming practice to rely on these default values.